-Represents less than one percent (1.0%)

-- (1) Beneficial ownership has been determined in accordance with Rule 13d-3 under the Exchange Act. - (2) Based on a total of 22,181,003 shares of the Company's common stock issued and outstanding as of February 24, 2017. - (3) Includes 1,667 shares owned by Mr. Klein's spouse, which may be deemed to be beneficially owned by Mr. Klein. - (4) Based on information obtained in a Schedule 13G/A filed jointly by Pine River Capital Management L.P. and Mr. Brian Taylor on February 2, 2017.
-Pine River Capital Management L.P. and Mr. Taylor have shared voting and dispositive power over 2,689,347 shares.
-The address of Pine River Capital Management L.P. and Mr. Taylor is 601 Carlson Parkway, 7th Floor, Minnetonka, MN 55305. - (5) Based on information obtained in a Schedule 13G/A filed by the Division of Investment, Department of Treasury, State of New Jersey (the "New Jersey Division of Investment") on January 10, 2017.
-The New Jersey Division of Investment beneficially owns and has sole dispositive and voting power over 1,771,712 shares.
-The address of the New Jersey Division of Investment is 50 West State Street, 9th Floor, P.O.
-Box 290, Trenton, NJ 08625.
+- Represents less than one percent (1.0%) - (1) Beneficial ownership has been determined in accordance with Rule 13d-3 under the Exchange Act. - (2) Based on a total of 22,181,003 shares of the Company's common stock issued and outstanding as of May 5, 2017. - (3) Includes 1,667 shares owned by Mr. Klein's spouse, which may be deemed to be beneficially owned by Mr. Klein. - (4) Based on information obtained in a Schedule 13G/A filed jointly by Pine River Capital Management L.P. and Mr. Brian Taylor on February 7, 2017, and information obtained in a Statement of Changes in Beneficial Ownership on Form 4 filed jointly by Pine River Capital Management L.P., Mr. Brian Taylor and Pine River Master Fund Ltd. on February 28, 2017.
+Pine River Capital Management L.P. and Mr. Taylor have shared voting and dispositive power over 2,163,432 shares and disclaim beneficial ownership in the common stock except to the extent of their pecuniary interest therein.
+The address of Pine River Capital Management L.P., Mr. Brian Taylor and Pine River Master Fund Ltd. is 601 Carlson Parkway, 7th Floor, Minnetonka, MN 55305.